ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 		5. Median UMI Counts per Cell?
 	3. head the files under raw_gene_bc_matrices and filtered_gene_bc_matrices
     4. Transfer the html file to your computer
     5. Transfer the matrix files and hdf5 file to your computer.
-(We will not use however.).
+(However, we will be using data from the entirety of Pool 1 instead of this subset).
-	6. If time remain, actually run the script.
+	6. If time remains, uncomment the `eval $call` line to run the script.

 ### Cellranger features and multi pipeline